geosolutions-it/MapStore2/README.md

 Use the default credentials (admin / admin) to login and start creating your maps!

-## Documentation

-You can find more documentation about how to build, install or develop with MapStore on the <a href="https://docs.mapstore.geosolutionsgroup.com/en/latest/" target="_blank">documentation site</a>.

-## License

-MapStore is Free and Open Source software, it is based on OpenLayers, Leaflet and <a href="https://facebook.github.io/react/" target="_blank">ReactJS</a>, and is licensed under the Simplified BSD License.

-## Demo Instances

-We have the following instances:

-1. a DEV instance, which can be accessed <a href="https://dev-mapstore.geosolutionsgroup.com/" target="_blank">here</a>, where all the changes are deployed once they are published on the Master branch of our repo
-2. a QA instance, which can be accessed  <a href="https://qa-mapstore.geosolutionsgroup.com/" target="_blank">here</a>, that becomes active 1 week before any release, during the hardening phase, and deploys the release branch whenever a fix is pushed onto it.
-3. a STABLE instance, which can be accessed <a href="https://mapstore.geosolutionsgroup.com/" target="_blank">here</a>, that gets deployed on demand after each release.

-As a user you need to be aware of STABLE and DEV, QA is used internally before a release; for 1 Week it will diverge from STABLE as it is actually anticipating the next stable.
-So, if you want to test latest features use DEV, if you are not that brave use STABLE.
-You might forget that QA exists unless you are parte of the developers team.

 ## Start developing your custom app